Classroom and Extracurricular Activities questions

 What denomination is Emmaus?

 Emmaus is associated with the Plymouth Brethren, a non-denominational, loose fellowship of like-minded evangelical churches.
-We value New Testament principles such as the priesthood of the believer, multiplicity of gift, and plurality of leadership.
+We value New Testament principles such as the priesthood of the believer, multiplicity of gifts, and plurality of leadership.
 Consult our doctrinal statement for details.

 Who are the Plymouth Brethren?